ZopaPublic/ozone-dev-portal/home/index.md

 # Open Banking Developer Portal

 These APIs are currently unavailable for TPPs to use.
-To be informed about when they are available, please email openbanking-support@zopa.com
+To be informed about when they are available, please email openbanking-support@zopa.com.
+We recommend using a team email address over an individual contact.

 ## Open Banking